Finding a Top Financial Advisor Firm in Plymouth, Minnesota

 Berger Financial Group

 The largest percentage of Berger Financial Group's client base belongs to individuals with less than a high net worth.
 It also maintains advisory relationships with high-net-worth individuals, charitable organizations, government entities and businesses.
-There is not a specific account minimum for clients of this firm.
+There is no specific account minimum for clients of this firm.

 Berger Financial has a large team of advisors.
 They hold some advisory certifications, including chartered retirement counselor (CRC), certified public accountant (CPA), certified financial planner (CFP), enrolled agent (EA) and more.

 Some of the advisors at this firm have the ability to earn commissions from the sale of insurance products and securities.
-Although this represents a potential conflict fo interest, the firm's fiduciary duty requires it to act in clients' best interests.
+Although this represents a potential conflict fo interest, the firm's fiduciary duty requires it to act in clients' best interests, at all times.

 Berger Financial Group Background

 Berger Financial Group is the oldest firm on this list, as it was established in 1996.
-The firm is owned by the Berger Financial Group Employee Stock Ownership Plan Trust.
-It also has two subsidiaries: Bell Wealth Management and Independent Financial Company.
+The firm is owned by the Berger Financial Group Employee Stock Ownership Plan Trust, along with some minority interests belonging to employees.

 Wealth management services at Berger Financial encompass both financial planning and invesment services.
 Financial plans here can cover topics like retirement planning, estate planning, college funds planning, net worth analysis and more.